-(proposed 2%)? \?\
+and you designed the variable spending in 202 from running at community support services

+ed 2%)? ?
+Iudes family counseling and support, prevention and education regarding social issues, meals on wheels program, senior support

-\?\ This includes family counseling and support, prevention and education regarding social issues, meals on wheels program, senior support, and homemaking services.
+ludes family counseling and support, prevention and education regarding social issues, meals on wheels program, senior support laking services.

-- O1 Increase spending (may increase taxes)
+O_1 Increase spending (may increase taxes)

-- O2 Spending should remain the same
+O 2 Spending should remain the same

-- O3 Decrease spending (may decrease taxes)
+O 3 Decrease spending (may decrease taxes)

-B10b Show if B10a increase fccs (B10a = 1)
+B10b 5 Show if B10a increase fccs (B10a = 1)

-Why would you increase spending on Family & Community Support Services? \?\
+- uld you increase spending on Family & Community Support Services? ?

+lect all that apply.

-\?\ Proposed 2% of the variable budget.
-This includes family counseling and support, support, prevention and education regarding social issues, meals on wheels program, senior support, and homemaking services.
+ed 2% of the variable budget.
+This includes family counseling and support, support, prevention and education regarding social ls on wheels program, senior support, and homemaking services.

-- $\Box_1$ To keep up with population growth \ - D 2 To help provide affordable support services \ - Would like more or different types of services available \ - □ 4 Would like better quality of existing services \ - □ 5 I support this service \ - G Some other reason (specify): \\\\\ - 🗋 🕘 Don't know
+□ 1 To keep up with population growth

+To help provide affordable support services

+2 Would like more or different types of services available

+3 Would like better quality of existing services

+· I support this service

+6 Some other reason (specify):

+9 Don't know

+Levels mo rked with are randomized

-B10c Show if B10a decrease fccs (B10a = 3)
+B10c 9 Show if B10a decrease fccs (B10a = 3)

-Why would you decrease spending on Family & Community Support Services? \?\
+Why wo uld you decrease spending on Family & Community Support Services? ?

+lect all that apply.

-\?\ Proposed 2% of the variable budget.
-This includes family counseling and support, support, prevention and education regarding social issues, meals on wheels program, senior support, and homemaking services.
+ed 2% of the variable budget.
+This includes family counseling and support, support, prevention and education regarding social

+Is on wheels program, senior support, and homemaking services.

-- L1 Existing services could handle population growth \
+Existing services could handle population growth

-- $\Box_2$ Would like more funding from other levels of government \
+☐ 2 Would like more funding from other levels of government

-- I don't know what this service offers \
+☐ 3 I don't know what this service offers

-- Some other reason (specify): \\\\\
+4 Some other reason (specify):

-- Don't know
+Don't know

+Leveis mo ırked with are randomized